DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 rather integrates the discourse (*verba*), knowledge about its subject, things (*res*), and the context or the audience of the discourse.
 Rhetoric is not merely a manipulation of emotions but a discourse that connects knowledge and communication techniques.
-Pericles' speeches are a perfect example of this conception of rhetoric.
+Pericles\' speeches are a perfect example of this conception of rhetoric.
 Although he seeks to convince the audience, his discourse mobilizes a series of knowledge.
-Pericles was efficient only insofar as he concatenated a set of knowledge and facts to communicate the truthfulness of the events.[^17] Classical rhetoric aims to persuade the crowd’s infatuations by referring to certain facts and through a set of knowledge and techniques.
+Pericles was efficient only insofar as he concatenated a set of knowledge and facts to communicate the truthfulness of the events.[^17] Classical rhetoric aims to persuade the crowd's infatuations by referring to certain facts and through a set of knowledge and techniques.
 Its uses and strategies depend on a certain knowledge of the subject, political action, and human emotions, even if it is merely